missallgar01/codeBuddy/README.md

 # codeBuddy
+⚠️ Project Status: In active development

+This project is under active development.
+Core functionality is implemented, with ongoing work on additional features, testing, and documentation.

 A self-hosted classroom platform built with Flask that supports teacher and student roles, assignment workflows, automated testing and marking, and local or containerised deployment.